kevinhooke/SimpleSpringMVCExample/README.md

 This is a simplest case web app using Spring MVC that meets the above needs.

 It doesn't have any database dependencies, because it's that simple.

+##What Version of Spring MVC is it using?
+3.1.0